tetyanaloskutova/remote-works/docs/integrations/sentry.rst

 Error tracking with Sentry
 ==========================

-Saleor provides integration with `Sentry <https://sentry.io/>`_ - a comprehensive error tracking and reporting tool.
+Remote-works provides integration with `Sentry <https://sentry.io/>`_ - a comprehensive error tracking and reporting tool.

 To enable basic error reporting you have to export an environment variable: